Rapid genetic screening with high quality factor metasurfaces: Main

-Rather than amplifying the concentration of the biomolecule, we postulated that light could be resonantly amplified to help enable compact, point-of-care biomarker screening methods.
-Photonic devices strongly confine and scatter light; when decorated with molecular probes, target analyte binding alters the optical signal due to subtle changes in the polarizability or refractive index of the resonator environment.
-Plasmonic sensors are among the most common affinity-based biosensors\cite{Anker2008-qf,Joshi2014-uz,Qiu2020-gv,Im2014-ww,hao2008}, but have larger limits of detection set by the metals' intrinsic absorption; the resulting low quality factor (Q) resonances (Q$\sim$10) give rise to poor differentiation of small binding signals; the resonator’s sensing figure of merit (FOM), defined as sensitivity [resonant wavelength shift per refractive index unit (RIU) change] divided by the full width at half maximum (FWHM) of the mode, is \textit{ca}.
-1-10 RIU$^{-1}$ for plasmonic sensors.
-More recently, dielectric nanoantennas and metasurface based sensors have been designed with Q factors of 10’s-100’s, with similar improvements in the FOM\cite{Jahani2021-qb,Bontempi2017-ut,Yavas2019-cq,Tittl2018-xz,Conteduca2021-hg,Yang2014-ta,Wu2014-yn,Wang2021-zr}.
-Unlike high-Q whispering gallery mode resonators\cite{zhu2010,rodriguez2015,vollmer2008} and photonic crystal microcavity devices\cite{skivesen2007,mandal2009}, these metasurfaces can be illuminated from free space and far field scattering can be readily controlled, an advantage in the scalability and integration of sensors in imaging based devices.\cite{barton2020} However, these systems typically rely on delocalized resonant modes formed from extended two-dimensional arrays to improve Q factors and the resultant large modal volumes reduce responses to binding of small amounts of target molecules.
-Additionally, the larger footprint of these arrays limits the dense incorporation of sensing elements for multiplexed analyte detection and data driven analyses.
+Complementing electronic sensors, photonic sensors promise high parallelization with more robust read-outs in realistic samples.
+Rather than amplifying or replicating the biomarker, photonic devices strongly confine and amplify the electromagnetic fields; when decorated with molecular probes, target analyte binding alters the optical signal due to subtle changes in the polarizability or refractive index of the resonator environment.
+The resonator’s sensing figure of merit (FOM) is generally defined as sensitivity (resonant wavelength shift per refractive index unit (RIU) change) divided by the full width at half maximum (FWHM) of the mode.
+Plasmonic sensors are among the most common affinity-based biosensors.\cite{Anker2008-qf,Joshi2014-uz,Qiu2020-gv,Im2014-ww,hao2008} These metallic structures exhibit small mode volumes and dipole-like scattering, but generally only achieve FOM values of ca. 1-10 RIU$^{-1}$, due to low quality factors (Q) that are limited by the metals’ intrinsic absorption (Q$\sim$10).
+Furthermore, due to absorption, these metallic-based structures can lead to sample heating that can degrade biomolecules.

+More recently, metasurface based sensors have been designed with Q factors of 10’s-100’s, with similar improvements in the FOM\cite{Jahani2021-qb,Bontempi2017-ut,Yavas2019-cq,Tittl2018-xz,Conteduca2021-hg,Yang2014-ta,Wu2014-yn,Wang2021-zr,offermans2011,alam2021,deng2020,liu2020}.
+Unlike high-Q whispering gallery mode resonators\cite{zhu2010,rodriguez2015,vollmer2008} and photonic crystal microcavity devices\cite{skivesen2007,mandal2009}, these metasurfaces can be illuminated from free space and far field scattering can be readily controlled, an advantage to the scalability and integration of sensors in imaging based devices.\cite{barton2020} However, these systems typically rely on improving Q-factors using delocalized resonant modes formed from extended two-dimensional arrays; the resultant large modal volumes reduce responses to binding of small numbers of target molecules.
+Additionally, the larger footprint of these arrays ($>$100 by 100 um$^2$) limits the dense incorporation of sensing elements for multiplexed analyte detection and data driven analyses.